Josh Clemence • March 19, 2020

-Ministries around the country are finding the value in live video streaming, as it allows them to reach and engage their communities in ways that they were unable to before.
-Since you’ve found your way to this article, chances are high that you’ve decided that streaming could enhance your own ministry!
+Ministries around the country are finding the value in livestreaming, as it allows them to reach and engage their communities in ways that they were unable to before.
+Since you’ve found your way to this article, chances are high you’ve decided that streaming could enhance your own ministry.

 Choosing video equipment can be an overwhelming task.
 We’ve put together a list of our favorite equipment to make your decision as simple as possible.

 Though BoxCast works well with all kinds of cameras and production equipment, these are our top choices for whether you’re new to the world of streaming, a professional videographer, or fall somewhere in between.
 To see all of our equipment recommendations, visit this page.

 For camera advice, see our post on the best video cameras for livestreaming.
 If you want multiple camera angles for your livestream and don't know how to make that happen, check out our intro to video switchers.
 Or view how to buy livestreaming equipment if you're in the market to add to your AV arsenal.
 Otherwise, read on.